 - Your state consumer protection office: Your state consumer protection office can help you if you have lost money or possessions due to a scam.
 You can find your state’s office here.

 - The Federal Trade Commission: The FTC is your best bet if you have fallen victim to identity theft.
-They will create an individualized recovery plan and help you fill out the required forms to manage your situation.
+They will create an individualized recovery plan and help you complete the required forms to manage your situation.

 - Internet Crime Complaint Center: If you would like to report an internet crime, the Internet Crime Complaint Center through the Federal Bureau of Investigation is the way to go.

-- Econsumer.gov: Econsumer.gov is a great resource for reporting international scams and learning more about how you can avoid scams in the future.
+- Econsumer.gov: Econsumer.gov is a great resource for reporting international scams and learning how to avoid scams in the future.

 - IRS: Contact the International Revenue Services (IRS) for any issues relating to tax fraud.